ionic-team/ion-android-geolocation/README.md

 - **id**: the `watchId` identigying the watch to remove.

 The method returns a Boolean indicating if the watch was cleared or not (in case the watch isn't found).

+## Troubleshooting

+Common issues and solutions:

+1. Location updates not received
+   - Check that location permission is allowed on the device
+   - Verify location services are enabled on the device
+   - Ensure the necessary permissions are included in `AndroidManifest.xml`

+2. Poor accuracy
+   - Enable high accuracy mode
+   - Ensure clear sky view
+   - Wait for better GPS signal

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## License

+`OSGeolocationLib` is available under the MIT license.
+See the [LICENSE](LICENSE) file for more info.

+## Support

+- Report issues on our [Issue Tracker](https://github.com/ionic-team/OSGeolocationLib-Android/issues)